handsamtw/strava-calender-api/README.md

 2. Run `python3 -m pip install -r requirements-dev.txt` to install Python dependencies
 3. Run `hypercorn api/index.py` and visit `http://127.0.0.1:8000` to check API run successfully on you device

-## How to Contribute

-Before making PR request, please

-- Run `pytest tests` ensuring all test cases pass
-- Run `pylint ./**/*.py` ensuring the score is above 7/10.
-It would be great if you can also help out on improving the score

 ## Design documentation